aws-samples/amazon-location-samples/amplify-ui-geo-explore/README.md

 # Explore Sample
-This sample app demonstrates the different Maps, Places, and Routes functionalities of Amazon Location Service.
+This sample app demonstrates the different Maps, Places, Routes, Geofences, and Trackers functionalities of Amazon Location Service.
 The sample primarily uses [Amplify UI Geo](https://ui.docs.amplify.aws/components/geo), [react-map-gl](https://visgl.github.io/react-map-gl/) and [Amazon Location Service](https://aws.amazon.com/location).

+**Maps:** Allows you to visualize location information and is the foundation of the rest of the functionalities of the app.

+**Places:** Allows you to search for a location and view the results on the map.

+**Routes:** Allows you to calculate a route between two or more points.
+You will also be able to provide travel mode and departure time information as part of calculating a route.

+**Geofences:** Allows you to view, create, and remove geofences from the map.

+**Trackers:** Allows you to simulate device position updates, view tracked device positions, and view device position history on the map.
+If you want to see your own devices on the map, send position updates to the app's tracker resource by following [this guide](https://docs.aws.amazon.com/location/latest/developerguide/start-tracking.html).

 ![](screenshot.png)